YARDSKY/EVKLID/README.md

 # Evklid-website
-This website is a project within the skillbox and RANEPA University educational program
+This website is a project within the skillbox and RANEPA University educational program.